spatialos/gdk-for-unity/docs/projects/template-fps/tutorial.md

 <%(#Expandable title="How would you give only a specific client write-access for a component?")%>Some component data should be editable/updateable by the player's client, but not by the clients of any other players.
 In the FPS starter project the `Player` entity template function in `FpsEntityTemplates.cs` grants the player's client write-access over a number of components: clientMovement, clientRotation, clientHeartbeat etc.

 The information that specifies exactly _which_ client should be granted permission is passed into the function in the `clientAttributeSet` parameter.
-If you'd like to read more on where this information comes from you can read about the [entity lifecycle](fix).<%(/Expandable)%>
+If you'd like to read more on where this information comes from you can read about the [TODO FIX LINK: entity lifecycle](fix).<%(/Expandable)%>

 <%(#Expandable title="Can I rename my worker types?")%>Yes, worker types are customizable, but we don't recommend it.